Arctem/dungeon-world-classes/machoman.md

 *Requires: Perfect Poise*
 **When you fall**, if there is something that could possible break your fall, it does so and you take no damage.

+#### Pomp
+**When you use your surroundings to perform a flamboyant acrobatic maneuver**, choose one outcome, in addition to anything else that may happen:
+* You grab something undefended.
+Now it's yours!
+* You knock someone down or off-balance.
+* You move from where you are to somewhere else in sight or in reach without difficulty.

 #### Samson
 You may take a debility to immediately break free of any physical or mental restraint.